Hike in scenic Simlångsdalen

 On naturkartan.se you can view digital maps of the hiking trails and nature reserves in Simlångsdalen (Swe).
+External link, opens in new window.
 A few selected ones are described further down the page.

 The Simlången Circuit – BLUE 8 km

-The eastern end of the trail runs through the Bröda (Swe) and Veka nature reserves in semi-hilly terrain with beautiful beech forests and seas of white wood anemones in the springtime.
+The eastern end of the trail runs through the Bröda (Swe) External link, opens in new window. and Veka nature reserves External link, opens in new window. in semi-hilly terrain with beautiful beech forests and seas of white wood anemones in the springtime.
 In the far north, the trail rounds the old Mahults Herrgård estate, which is fictionalised as Marsjö Gård in Fredrik Ström’s book Folket i Simlångsdalen (The People from Simlångs Valley).
 Where the trail turns off onto the old embankment for the Bolmenbanan train, there stands an old red-painted mill that belonged to Mahults Herrgård.
 From the embankment, a road leads down to Nybygget Mill.
 The entire western end of the trail runs along the old embankment.
-In the far south is the old bridge known as Hjärtevadsbron (Swe), and just before the bridge there is a hill called Drömkullen.
+In the far south is the old bridge known as Hjärtevadsbron (Swe) External link, opens in new window., and just before the bridge there is a hill called Drömkullen.

 How did Hjärtevadsbron bridge and Simlången get their names?